mokhan/mathy/README.md

 Daughter: Miss Brittney's not here yet.

 Dad: Your teacher's late again?
+Ugh...

+Dad: ...grumble, grumble, grumble...

-Ugh... <grumble, grumble, grumble> Well what do you want to do?
+Dad: Well what do you want to do?

 Daughter: Ummm.... can I have some gum?